-We are a school for ecological justice, bridging the gaps between learning, doing, and living.
-We produce a variety of experiential learning experiences for college students, recent grads, artists, and social service organizations.
-Through collaborations with program participants, alumni, and partner institutions, Eco Practicum improves ecological literacy, increases leadership capacity, and models initiatives for regenerative wealth building.
+We are a desk-free school for ecological justice based in the Catskill Mountains.
+We provide hands-on programs to bridge the gaps between learning and doing.
+We produce a variety of experiential learning opportunities for college students, recent grads, and young professionals, andalso run a creative residency program for artists seeking to incorporate regional environmental themes in their work.
+Through collaborations with program participants, alumni, and partner institutions, Eco Practicum improves ecological literacy, increases leadership capacity, and promotes initiatives building a regenerative bioregion.

 Our programs are interdisciplinary, rooted in complex systems theory, and place-based.
 We support our alumni and partners in grounding their individual aspirations in the service of collective goals in order to strengthen systems of commoning, mutual aid, and dialogue.